Cube: In popular cultures

+Clockwise from top left: A six-sided die, a completed Skewb, the Alamo sculpture, and trees pruned into a cubic shape.

 Cubes have appeared in many roles in popular culture.
 It is the most common form of dice.
 Puzzle toys such as pieces of a Soma cube, Rubik's Cube, and Skewb are built of cubes.
 Minecraft is an example of a sandbox video game of cubic blocks.
 The outdoor sculpture Alamo (1967) is a cube that spins around its vertical axis.
 Optical illusions such as the impossible cube and Necker cube have been explored by artists such as M. C. Escher.
 The cube was applied in Alberti's treatise on Renaissance architecture, De re aedificatoria (1450).
 Cube houses in the Netherlands are a set of cubical houses whose hexagonal space diagonals become the main floor.
+Trees can be pruned to have a cube-shaped form as living sculptures.